temee0/Human-Resources-Analytics-Report/README.md

 - Tooltips

 ## Modelling
-A one to one relation was automatically derived from these dataset and has been left as it is
+A one-to-one relationship has been automatically derived from these datasets and remains unchanged.

 ![](https://github.com/temee0/Human-Resources-Analytics-Report/blob/main/HR%20data%20model.jpg)